 Trophimos was sent to Synnada, wearing iron shoes fitted with sharp iron nails within; he was further tormented without mercy, then cast into prison.
 Dorymedon, a counsellor, and a pagan, came to the prison and cared for Trophimos.
 When a certain feast came, Dorymedon was asked why he did not sacrifice to the idols; he proclaimed himself a Christian, for which he was imprisoned, pierced with heated spits, frightfully punished, and finally beheaded with St Trophimos.

 Dismissal Hymn (Fourth Tone)

-Your Martyr, O Lord, in his courageous contest for You received as the prize the crowns of incorruption and life from You, our immortal God.
-For since he possessed Your strength, he cast down the tyrants and completely destroyed the demon's strengthless presumption.
-O Christ God, by his prayers, save our soul, since You are merciful.
+Your Martyrs, O Lord, in their courageous contest for You received as the prize the crowns of incorruption and life from You, our immortal God.
+For since they possessed Your strength, they cast down the tyrants and wholly destroyed the demons' powerless presumption.
+O Christ God, by their prayers, save our souls, since You are merciful.

 As a mighty river full of the divine gifts of the Holy Spirit's grace, O valiant athletes of the Lord, you richly water all of the world with the beneficent floods of your miracles.